 Welcome to #TRVSTLOVES.
-We curate news, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
+We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish a positive social impact.
 This time we’re diving into some exciting sustainable initiatives, looking at adventurous startup businesses with some very original thinking!

 We love a tech startup, and ListenField is no exception.
 This Japanese technology business provides an API (Application Programming Interface) ecosystem which looks to solve a number of agricultural issues by monitoring climate variances and seasonal forecasts.
 Algorithms are able to predict crop development and control fertiliser usage.
 Satellite technology makes it possible to monitor crop growth with better accuracy too.
 It’s clever stuff, and we love how many ideas this organisation has for paving the way towards sustainable farming.

 A lovely name for a business, Made of Air has developed a new biochar-based material designed to be a completely sustainable option.
 The material is made from 90% atmospheric carbon and can be used for construction, interiors, and furniture amongst other things.
 Made of Air hopes their new material will contribute to the C40 Cities climate target which aims for net-zero carbon in all new buildings by 2030.
 Just recently the organization was selected as one of the nominees for the Postcode Lotteries Green Challenge 2020, the final round will see five teams share €1m, so fingers crossed for them!